 What is multiple sclerosis?

-Multiple sclerosis (MS) is a chronic disease of the central nervous system (CNS).
+Multiple sclerosis (MS) is a chronic disease of your central nervous system (CNS).
 It’s thought to be the result of an immune system attack.
-MS damages myelin, the protective layer that surrounds nerve fibers.
-This is known as demyelination.
-As scar tissue, or lesions, form, it interferes with nerve signals within the CNS.
+MS causes demyelination, or the damage of myelin.
+This is the protective layer that surrounds your nerve fibers.
+As scar tissue (lesions) forms, it interferes with nerve signals within the CNS.

 People with relapsing-remitting MS experience periods of increased disease activity followed by remissions.
 Progressive forms of MS cause symptoms that steadily worsen.